Dog and Cat Flap Installation Cost

-Thinking of having a cat flap installed?
-Or perhaps a flap for your dog?
+Thinking of having a cat flap or dog flap fitted but unsure of prices?
 Well, look no further.

-The average cost to fit a cat flap varies depending on what type you choose, but as an example, the cost to fit a flap in a uPVC door is usually between £80 - £140.
+The average cat flap installation cost varies depending on what type you choose, but as an example, the cost to fit cat flaps for uPVC doors is usually between £80 - £140.
+It's also common to see a cat flap in glass door setup.

-In the following pet flaps cost guide, we'll discuss how much you’d likely to pay to install various types of pet flap.
+In the following pet flap cost guide, we'll discuss how much you’d likely to pay to install various types of cat and dog flap.

 Read on for more.